knottybiscotti/knottybiscotti/content/writing/Friday Flashing/2025/November/11-07 Sweater Weather.md

 ---
-title: Sweater Weather
+Title: Sweater Weather
-summary: A drifter's night takes a surreal turn when they encounter a mysterious woman on a lonely road.
+Summary: A drifter's night takes a surreal turn when they encounter a mysterious woman on a lonely road.
 Drawn into a dreamlike encounter beneath the moon, the line between reality and illusion begins to blur.
-date: 2025-11-07
+Date: 2025-11-07
-draft: false
+Draft: false
-showComments: true
+ShowComments: true
-characters:
+Characters:
   - riven_morrow
-tags:
+Series: Friday Flashing
+Tags:
   - story
   - folklore
   - gothic_horror